Carbon2Chem® – A Key Building Block for the Climate Protection

 Finally, the results of the individual subprojects will be compiled to form an optimized, uniform group of plants in the overarching system integration subproject, L-0.
 To achieve this integrated system, the researchers are conducting simulated calculations and investigating its economic viability and sustainability.

 The L-KK subproject on coordination and communication is another new addition for phase two.
 This subproject will support the coordination of the overall project as well as communications within the consortium and with external parties.
-The overall coordinators of the joint project are thyssenkrupp AG, the Max Planck Institute for Chemical Energy Conversion and Fraunhofer UMSICHT.
+The overall coordinators of the joint project are thyssenkrupp Carbon2Chem GmbH, the Max Planck Institute for Chemical Energy Conversion and Fraunhofer UMSICHT.
 The L-KK subproject team also intend to formulate proposals for regulations for achieving a climate-neutral industry sector by 2045.

 Facts and figures